letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

+The server MUST ignore any values provided in the "key" or "recoveryToken" fields, as well as any other fields that it does not recognize.
+If new fields are specified in the future, the specification of those fields MUST describe whether they may be
+provided by the client.

-The server then creates a registration object with the included contact information.
+The server creates a registration object with the included contact information.
 The "key" element of the registration is set to the public key used to verify the JWS (i.e., the "jwk" element of the JWS header).
 The server also provides a random
 recovery token.
 The server returns this registration object in a 201 (Created) response, with the registration URI in a Location header field.
 The server may also indicate its new-authorization URI using the "next" link relation.

 ~~~~~~~~~~